davebenson/doom4-walkthrough/README.md

 In the pit, there's a tunnel with many small armor and a Haste Powerup.

 ## Mission 6:  Rune Challenge: "Seek and Destroy"
-After the fight a tunnel opens to the second Rune Challenge.
+After the fight a tunnel opens to the RUNE CHALLENGE 6.2.

 ## Mission 6:  Extracurricular Activities around the second pit
 You can continue up the stairs for the main campaign path, or you can return to the levels entrance and look for two small adjacent caves that opened up.